Kobakat/TantamountToLife/README.md

 # TantamountToLife

-This project is a demo of a 3D Action-Adventure.
+Tantamount to Life is a proof of concept personal project of a third person action adventure game.

-Battle enemies, Explore islands, and Loot Teasure!